 The iPhone 8 is still getting iOS updates from Apple

 Originally released the iPhone 8 and 8 Plus in September 2017 with iOS 11.
-Apple is still providing regular updates for the iPhone 8 and 8 Plus, which means you can update the phone to the most current version of iOS.
-As of June 1, 2020, that means your iPhone 8 or 8 Plus would be running iOS 13.5.1.
+Apple, as of January 2021, is still providing regular updates for the iPhone 8 and 8 Plus, which means you can update the phone to the most current version of iOS, which is iOS 14.

 “Some early models of the iPhone received regular software updates for about 3 years, however, that update time has gotten longer as newer and newer models have been released.
 For example, the iPhone 5 and iPhone 6 both received software updates for about 5 years.”